Search for a rare disease

 DYT5a is caused by mutations in the GCH1 gene (14q22.1-q22.2), encoding the enzyme GTP cyclohydrolase 1 (GTPCH1).
 This enzyme is essential in the biosyntheisis of tetrahydrobiopterin (the essential co-factor for tyrosine hydroxylase), which is the rate-limiting enzyme in the biosynthesis of dopamine.

 Diagnosis is based on the presence of characteristic clinical symptoms and the dramatic and sustained improvement of symptoms with the administration of low doses of oral L-dopa.
 Reduced levels of both total biopterin and neopterin in cerebrospinal fluid (CSF) are typically found in DYT5a patients.
 Reduced GTPCH1 activity in blood cells is also noted.
 Molecular genetic testing can identify a mutation in the GCH1 gene.

-Differential diagnoses include other forms of DRD (e.g. autosomal recessive DRD), early onset torsion dystonia, myoclonic dystonia, hyperphenylalaninemia, hereditary spastic paraplegia, young onset parkinsonism (see these terms) or cerebral palsy.
+Differential diagnoses include other forms of DRD (e.g. autosomal recessive DRD), early onset torsion dystonia, myoclonic dystonia, hyperphenylalaninemia, hereditary spastic paraplegia, young adult-onset parkinsonism or cerebral palsy.

 Prenatal diagnosis is possible in families with a known GCH1 mutation.